Grumbel/rfactortools/FAQ.md

 turn on the free camera and navigate with the numpad into a better position (hold `Shift` for slower movement).

-## Steering wheel rotation is broken, rotation axis is wrong.
+## Steering wheel rotation is broken, it's rotation axis is wrong.

 No idea, might be a bug in the original mod.

 ## Right suspension is missing from open wheel cars

 No idea, happens in multiple mods, so it might be more then a random mod bug.

 ## The track is to bright

 Find the `.scn` file for the track and edit the `Light` section, the intensity value should be 1.0 or smaller.